-Make sure your rebuild value is accurate before getting a quote - you can find out more about calculating your rebuild value below.
-You should also remove any high value items such as expensive jewellery, as this can also affect your insurance premium.
+When it comes to getting home insurance for an empty property, make sure your rebuild value is accurate before getting a quote - you can find out more about calculating your rebuild value here.
+You could also remove any high value items such as expensive jewellery, as this can also affect your insurance premium.

 If a property is unoccupied, this means there are no occupants or tenants living at the property, but there are still contents or furnishings inside.